 10. How Should I Use My Secured Credit Card?

-To use your secured credit card wisely, and effectively build a good credit score, you should:
+To use your secured credit card wisely and effectively build a good credit score, you should:

-• Always pay on time – Paying on time every month is crucial for your credit score.
+• Always pay on time – Paying monthly is crucial for your credit score.
 If you don’t pay on time, your score will tank drastically.
-If you’re a day late, it may not negatively affect your score, but you’ll probably need to pay a fee.Also, your card issuer may not report your being late to the credit bureaus right away.
+If you’re a day late, it may not negatively affect your score, but you’ll probably need to pay a fee.
+Also, your card issuer may not report you as late to the credit bureaus immediately.
 But if you’re consistently late, even by a single day, you’ll have trouble building a good enough score to upgrade to an unsecured credit card.

 • Make small purchases every month – This is the so-called “candy bar method,” meaning that buying even a single candy bar each month helps you build a good credit score.
 You should make multiple small purchases to keep a good credit utilization ratio.